jfynbo/PyLongslit/docs/pre_processing.rst

 Also, in both directories, a list of all paths to the arc frames needs to be provided.
 This is the same for both directories, and it should be called `raw_arcs.list` .
-The `crremoval.py` script is used to remove cosmic rays from the frames, and the `reducescience.py` and `reducestd.py` scripts are used to extract the 1d-spectra.
+The `crremoval.py` script is used to remove cosmic rays from the frames, and the `reducescience.py` and `reducestd.py` scripts are used to reduce the data.
 The `reducescience.py` and `reducestd.py` rely on the `reduceobs.py` script,
 which is used to placed in the parenting directory.
 The whole structure should look like this: